jxjo/AirfoilEditor/README.md

 The app is installed as a Python 'package'.
 Please ensure to have a Python version >=3.12.

+View and Modify mode work after package installation.
+Polars and Optimize mode additionally require compiled `worker` and `xoptfoil2` binaries.

 ```
 pip3 install airfoileditor
 ```

-To upgrade to the actual version use `pip3 install airfoileditor -U`.
+To upgrade to the latest version, use `pip3 install airfoileditor -U`.

 Run the app by typing `airfoileditor` on the command line.